The skaters who could be North Korea's only medal hope

 The International Skating Union website lists Kim's interests as music, dance, reading, while Ryom's hobbies include football, reading, music.

-Neither skater has previously participated at the Winter Olympics, and their most notable success came at the Pairs Figure Skating in the Asian Figure Skating Trophy in Manila, Philippines in August 2016, where they won gold.
+Neither skater has previously participated at the Winter Olympics, and their most notable success came at the Pairs Figure Skating in the Asian Figure Skating Trophy in Manila, Philippines, in August 2016, where they won gold.

-They followed it up as bronze medalists in the Pairs Figure Skating at the Asian Winter Games in Sapporo, Japan, but could only muster a 15th place finish at the World Figure Skating Championships in Helsinki, Finland.
+They followed it up as bronze medalists in the Pairs Figure Skating at the Asian Winter Games in Sapporo, Japan, but could only muster a 15th-place finish at the World Figure Skating Championships in Helsinki, Finland.

 Psychological and political pressure